hyperium/h3/CONTRIBUTING.md

 Standard citation in the source code where the requirement is implemented.

 ### Implication
 Citation where the related code is self-evident.
+This means no Test is required.

 ### Test
 Indicates that the related code is a test for the requirement.